intelligentgoldfish/ArmOfState/README.md

-# ArmOfState V.0.5
+# ArmOfState V.0.6
 Source code for Arm of State Discord bot.

 Currently in cloud server deployment.

-We are aware that the current GRU model is heavily flawed due to undetected data corruption, and thus has wildly erratic performance.
-It is scheduled to be replaced by a two-model ensemble: a BERT-based binary classifier, and a retrained GRU multi-class classifier.
+Prior BERT-based architecture failed due to memory overload.
+Switched to custom GRUs implemented in TFLite.

 # Purpose
 To assist server creators and administrators with server moderation by tracking user interactions.